-As most GP appointments are short, work out your health needs before your visit and write them down.
+As most GP appointments are short, work out your health needs and questions before your visit and write them down.
 Tell the GP what they are at the start. e.g. A list of your symptoms you want the doctor to address, and any thoughts on causes.
 Are you worried about a possible disease, e.g. cancer?
 Any online treatment you have read about that sounds useful?
 Any questions in your personal healthcare plan?
 Take it with you.

 Treat the appointment as a shared talk, and let the GP know what’s important to you.
 What result are you hoping for?

 If you did not try what the GP advised you last time, or have not taken your medicines as prescribed, or have not changed your diet as recommended, be honest!